-Today Custer protects 71,000 acres of the state’s most magnificent landscapes, provides habitat for a dazzling array of wildlife, and draws people from around the world to experience its incredible scenery and recreational opportunities.
-From picturesque drives to multi-day hikes, wildlife viewing to paddling a lake, campfires and stargazing to elegant dining options, Custer has something to please every taste.
-The difficulty isn’t in finding things to do, but in deciding what to do FIRST!
+Custer State Park protects 71,000 acres of South Dakota’s most magnificent landscapes.
+It also provides habitat for a dazzling array of wildlife.
+From picturesque drives to multi-day hikes, wildlife viewing to kayaking, campfires under the stars to elegant dining options, Custer has something to please everyone.

 Pet Rules at Custer State Park

 Clean up pet waste and disposed of properly.

 Do not leave pets unattended in campgrounds, especially if they will disturb others.

 April 1 – Sept 30: Pets must be on a leash no longer than 10 feet when in developed areas, including campgrounds.
 Elsewhere in the park pets must be under immediate control of the owner and at least 200 feet from other park users or developed areas.

 October 1 – March 31: Pets can go without a leash, but must be under immediate control of the owner.